rakeshatwakeupfarms/personal/day_planner/daily_checklist_2025-09-14.md

 ## Minimized Tasks for Today

 ### 💪 Health Management

 - [ ] 15k steps → **Goggins / Callus the Mind**
+  - Did not do as it was heavily raining and later in the evening did not go out.
+Planning to definitely get this done Monday.
-- [ ] Drink 2 L water (1 L by lunch, 2 L by dinner) → **Naval**
+- [x] Drink 2 L water (1 L by lunch, 2 L by dinner) → **Naval**
 - [x] 90 minutes of attempted meditation
   - I was in a state of trans, did not know if it was sleep or relaxation, but i knew that i need that 90 minutes, i was extremely tiered mentally for some reason.

 ### ⛏ Startup – WakeupFarms

 - [ ] Draft a LinkedIn Article on Agentic AI → **Godin / Self-Presentation & Brand**

 ### 🧘♂️ Mindset & Spirituality

 - [ ] Evening journal: biggest needle-mover & lesson → **Dalio Reflection Loop**

 ### 🗂 Environment & Routine

-- [ ] Throw away 3 items → **Minimalism**
+- [x] Throw away 3 items → **Minimalism**
+  - plastic lid, Giveaway stool chair potty trainer, torn clothes

+Day Reflection

+I worked mostly on understading agentic behaviour with Gemini ADK api.
+My strength is always the application, I will take time to understand the frameworks and once i understand it, my application for the frameworks will easy out 100x as i believe in building tools.
+I pondered on Permaculture as well and its always close to heart.
+Other few things that i should probably work on are reading books and doing some permaculture and backyard cleaning , its not done yet but thats something that we need consider.